derange-alembic/hugo-academic/content/publication/dynn/index.md

 publication_types: ["3"]

 # Publication name and optional abbreviated publication name.
-publication: Submitted to *ASPLOS 2024*
+publication: Submitted to the 29th ACM International Conference on Architectural Support for Programming Languages and Operating Systems
-publication_short: ""
+publication_short: "Submitted to *ASPLOS 2024*"

 abstract: Under review
 # Summary.
 An optional shortened abstract.